bharats1507/Recipe-Preparation-Agent-/README.md

 │   ├── recipes.json
 │   ├── recipes.csv
 │   └── recipe_documents/
-│
-├── prompts/
-│   ├── system_prompt.txt
-│   └── quick_prompts.txt
-│
-├── assets/
-│   ├── screenshots/
-│   └── images/
-│
-└── documentation/
-    ├── architecture.pdf
-    └── project_report.pdf
+│f
 ```

----

 ## 🚀 How It Works

 SmartChef AI uses IBM watsonx Orchestrate as the conversational backend.
 When a user submits available ingredients, the orchestrated workflow retrieves the most relevant recipes from the knowledge base using RAG.
-IBM Granite then generates a personalized response containing cooking instructions, substitutions, preparation tips, and nutritional information.
+IBM Orchestrate then generates a personalized response containing cooking instructions, substitutions, preparation tips, and nutritional information.
 The entire interaction happens through a natural language chatbot, providing an intuitive and engaging user experience.

 ---